umbraco/UmbracoDocs/Umbraco-as-a-Service/Set-Up/Media/index.md

 ##Media and Deployment
 As Umbraco as a Service deployments are done using a web connection, large media deployments can be slow and are subject to timeouts and other restrictions associated with large uploads over a web connection.

 If this sounds like you, you should evaluate the Azure Blob Storage provider.
-It is relatively simple to setup, has very few limitations and can result in better site performance as well as faster media loading times - especially if your media takes advantage of an Azure, or other, CDN.
+It is relatively simple to setup, has very few limitations and can result in better site performance as well as faster media loading times - especially if your media takes advantage of an Azure CDN.

 ##Setup
 ###Packages